dandresky/kaggle-challenges/titanic/README.md

 ## Results

-First submission was used a Random Forest Classifier and scored 0.77033 (placed 6254 out of 9814 submissions).
+First submission used a Random Forest Classifier and scored 0.77033 (placed 6254 out of 9814 submissions).
 Next submission will be based on Neural Net as practice for my Galvanize capstone project.